Skip to main content

 What should I check before using this tool?

-Only use it on images you own, created, licensed, or have permission to edit.
+Only use it on images you own, created, hold a licence for, or have permission to edit.
 Do not use it to remove copyright, stock-library, marketplace, or creator watermarks unless your licence or permission clearly allows that edit.

 How is my selected image handled?